ShanuDey/EquinoxKernelAdiutor/README.md

 # Equinox Kernel Adiutor

 ## Equinox Kernel Adiutor is a modified version of official Kernel Adiutor, which is originally developed by Willi Ye aka Grarak.
 All the credits goes to the original developer.
+It is a fork of [Kernel Adiutor](https://github.com/SmartPack/SmartPack-Kernel-Manager).

 ## Download
 ### !
 [Download latest build](https://github.com/equinox-kernel/Equinox-Kernel-Adiutor/blob/equinox/download/com.equinox.kerneladiutor.apk?raw=true) !
 [All builds](https://github.com/equinox-kernel/Equinox-Kernel-Adiutor/releases) !